 I have been wanting to share my adoption story for quite some time now.
 I believe everyone has a story to tell and that circumstances can make or break someone.

 We all face trials.
 We all suffer pain.
 We all experience joy.
 We all get hurt.
 We all have a story to tell.
 Here is mine.

 I was born September 28, 1984.
 I had a ton of dark hair.
 Teri gave birth to me and then gave me to Jan and JC ( my mom and dad).
-She chose to give me up for adoption for many reasons.
+She chose adoption for many reasons.
 One, she was only 16 at the time and was not able to support me financially.
 Two, she was not married nor had a boyfriend at the time.
 I was conceived during a one night stand.
 My mom offered to help Teri raise me but she wanted me to have a normal family… a mom AND a dad.

 My childhood was great, I played sports, had an amazing family.
 I spent a ton of my time at my grandparents house.
 I remember in elementary school finding my birth certificate and my mom’s name was not on it.